MAPF-HD: Multi-Agent Path Finding in High-Density Environments: Introduction

-This study refined MAPF for high-density environments (MAPF-HD) and developed an efficient algorithm tailored to this context.
+This study refines MAPF for high-density environments (MAPF-HD) and develops an efficient algorithm tailored to this context.
 This algorithm employs phased heuristic techniques to relocate agents by swapping their positions with empty vertices (null agents).
 This approach, termed phased null-agent swapping (PHANS), solves MAPF-HD within a few seconds even in a densely packed environment, as shown in Fig.~\ref{mapf_and_mapfh_env}.
+The implementation is available at \url{https://github.com/ToyotaCRDL/MAPF-in-High-Density-Envs}.